Mann-Whitney test (independent samples)

 The Mann-Whitney test is the non-parametric equivalent of the independent samples t-test.
 It should be used when the sample data are not Normally distributed, and they cannot be transformed to a Normal distribution by means of a logarithmic transformation.

 Select the variables for sample 1 and sample 2.
-You can use the button to select variables and selection criteria in the variables list.
+You can use the button to select variables and filters in the variables list.

 The Mann-Whitney test (independent samples) combines and ranks the data from sample 1 and sample 2 and calculates a statistic on the difference between the sum of the ranks of sample 1 and sample 2.